 Considerations for choosing a multi day operator

-Just like booking a traditional ski vacation, you have to choose from a range of operators, all offering different products.
+Just like booking a traditional ski holiday, you have to choose from a range of operators, all offering different products.
 There are a multitude of considerations to take into account and a range of prices to choose from.
 Consider all of the following:

 - Size of tenure – Size overall and size relative to the number of skier groups and helicopters are both important.
 The bigger the better because if it has not snowed for a while a bigger area increases the chances of finding great snow and terrain.
 Terrain per skier is just as important - an operator running 8 helicopters will need a huge area to maintain the true heli-skiing experience.
 Too many skiers per acre and even when there is new snow, operators can be sparing with what groups track each day and it can feel as though the area is being “farmed” - not much better than resort skiing.

 - Private or group heli-skiing.
 Do you travel as a private group or book in to join a wider group?
 ‘Regular’ group heli-skiing can include groups of as few as four skiers up to as many as 11.
 In large group settings, you rarely ski with the same people day after day.
 A mix of abilities and varying tour lengths means that guides constantly adjust the mix of skiers to ensure a good dynamic.
 If you can assemble your own group of similar standard skiers, this will usually result in a better trip.
 A private heli-ski trip offers guaranteed helicopter flying time, often from smaller, more nimble machines.
 In addition, personal ski guides means you ski as much as you are comfortable with, given the conditions of the day.
 The pace can be faster and guides are better able to work with clients to ensure an enjoyable experience for all.